jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 What you gain by using this standard:

 1) Stable interface names across reboots
-1) Stable interface names even when hardware is added or removed, i.e. no re-enumeration takes place (to the level the firmware permits this)
+1) Stable interface names even when hardware is added or removed, i)e. no re-enumeration takes place (to the level the firmware permits this)
 1) Stable interface names when kernels or drivers are updated/changed
 1) Stable interface names even if you have to replace broken ethernet cards by new ones